Kate to miss Trooping the Colour rehearsal as cancer recovery continues

 Charles is likely to travel by carriage with the Queen during the traditional procession to and from Horse Guards Parade, and is expected to watch the Trooping ceremony seated on a dais, rather than on horseback.

-The colour which will be “trooped” past the massed ranks of Guardsmen and officer will be from Number 9 Company, Irish Guards.
+The colour which will be “trooped” past the massed ranks of guardsmen and officers will be from Number 9 Company, Irish Guards.

 Republic, the anti-monarchy group, has said it will stage the latest in a string of protests near Buckingham Palace on the day of Trooping the Colour.